Allen M. Sumner-class destroyers

 In the early sixties, the destroyer class was converted under the Fleet Rehabilitation and Modernization II (FRAM II) program.
 During the Vietnam War, the ships provided offshore gunfire support and served as escorts for carrier and amphibious groups.
 On June 2, 1969, USS Frank E. Evans (DD-784) collided with HMAS Melbourne (R-21) and was later disposed of due to the accident.
 In the early 1970s, twenty-nine of the class were sold to foreign navies while the remaining destroyers were either sunk in training exercises or scrapped.
 The one surviving Allen M. Sumner-class destroyer remaining in the United States, USS Laffey (DD-724), serves as a museum ship at Patriots Point, Charleston, South Carolina.
 She is also a survivor of an intense Kamikaze attack on April 16, 1945, during the Okinawa Campaign.

-A cut-away model of an Allen M. Sumner-class destroyer is on display at the "In Harm's Way: Pacific" exhibit at the National Museum of the U.S. Navy, Bldg.
-76.
+A cut-away model of an Allen M. Sumner-class destroyer was on display at the "In Harm's Way: Pacific" exhibit at the National Museum of the U.S. Navy, Bldg.
+76, until 2022.

 This page features selected views of the Allen M. Sumner-class destroyer.